 Are you looking for the best roasted turkey breast recipe to serve on Thanksgiving?
 This recipe is super easy to make and it tastes amazing too!

 One year when my girls were little, my husband was traveling on Thanksgiving and it was just me and the girls on our own for Thanksgiving.
-Rather than cooking a large turkey for just the 3 of us, I decided to roast a turkey breast.
+Rather than cooking a whole turkey for just the 3 of us, I decided to roast a turkey breast.

 I figured it wouldn’t be much harder than roasting a chicken, but better than cooking a whole turkey that would probably end up going to waste.
 My roasted turkey breast turned out so delicious that I had to share my recipe with you in advance of the holiday season!

 If you’re on your own or just have a small group for Thanksgiving this year, try making an Oven Roasted Turkey Breast.
 That way you can still enjoy the tradition of turkey without needing to cook a whole turkey and figure out what to do with the leftovers.